-Figure F-5C.
+Figure F-7.

 Step 3: Lubricate all metallic packings (foil type, lead core, etc.) with the lubricant recommended by the manufacturer.
-Generally swabbing the I.D. of the packing with SAE No. 30 non-detergent oil provides sufficient lubrication.
+Generally, swabbing the I.D. of the packing with SAE No. 30 non-detergent oil provides sufficient lubrication.

 Lubricate the new packing rings with non-detergent oil before installation.
-For best performance, do not stretch or separate packing braids.
-Push each packing ring through the backhead into the seal bore and compress it using a blunt ended sleeve (split in half, same diameter as the split glands) and mallet.
+When installing packing rings, insert them through the backhead, do not separate or stretch the packing rings for best performance.
+Push each packing ring into the seal bore and compress it using a blunt ended sleeve (split in half, same diameter as the split glands) and mallet.
 Each successive layer must be compressed and rotated by 90° to prevent excessive leakage.
 Be sure the lantern ring is aligned with the lubrication port when the packing is fully compressed.
-Add enough packing to fill the seat sleeve to within 3/8-inch (9,5 mm) of the end.
+Add enough packing to fill the seat sleeve to within 3/8-inch (9,5 mm) of the end, after installation of the slinger ring.

 Position the split gland halves (07G) on the shaft and install the gland retainers (07H) over the ends of the split gland.
-Install the hardware (B and D) and tighten in an alternating pattern until the gland nuts begin to compress the packing.
+Install the hardware (A and D) and tighten in an alternating pattern until the gland nuts begin to compress the packing.